 I was holding my goddaughter today when she saw her daddy.
-She became very excited and a huge grin spread across her face when he said hello to her.
-He was holding some things in his hands and couldn’t take her immediately, but that didn’t stop her from leaning toward him nor did it stop her from trying to jump out of my arms to get to him.
-Eventually, he stretched his hands toward her and she went to him.
-She turned back to me, smiling that beautiful, toothless grin that only she can give.
+She became very excited, and a huge grin spread across her face when he said hello to her.
+He was holding some things in his hands and couldn’t take her immediately, but that didn’t stop her from leaning toward him, nor did it stop her from jumping out of my arms to get to him.
+Eventually, he stretched his hands toward her, and she went to him.
+She turned back to me, smiling that beautiful, toothless grin that only she could give.

-Seeing a daughter anxiously trying to get to her father, desiring to be held by him, blesses my heart because I never had that type of warm relationship with my own father.
-Consequently, I held a lot of sadness in my heart for a very long time because of that important, but missing relationship.
+Seeing a daughter anxiously trying to get to her father, desiring to be held by him, blesses my heart because I never had a warm relationship with my father.
+Consequently, I held a lot of sadness in my heart for a long time because of that essential but missing relationship.

 However, I have a relationship with another Daddy.
 I call Him Abba, Father, Lord, and God.